 Cancer Lifeline volunteers are ready to listen.
-They come to the Lifeline with over 40 hours of intensive training and they refresh that with monthly in-services.
+They come to the Lifeline with intensive training and they refresh that knowledge through in-services.
 They are caring and supportive listeners whether you are a recently diagnosed, in treatment, a survivor or the family member, friend or co-worker of someone living with cancer.

 We do not offer medical advice or information, but our volunteers can suggest other resources to supply that.
 We do offer emotional support and information about non-medical issues related to cancer.